-Give your child ibuprofen.
-This will not only help the pain, it will decrease the inflammation to the tissues.
+Give your child ibuprofen for his hand or finger injury.
+This will not only help the pain; it will decrease the inflammation of the tissues.
 If you don’t have ibuprofen, you can use acetaminophen.

 Observe Your Child

 Before rushing to the ER or paging your doctor, observe your child for a few hours.
 If he begins using the hand (probably cautiously for the first few days) at least somewhat, then you don’t have to worry that anything is broken.
 Even if there is a tiny break in a bone, you don’t need to find out right away.
-It can wait until your doctor’s office opens the next day, unless it is severe (bent out of place – see next paragraph).
+It can wait until your doctor’s office opens the next day unless the hand or finger injury is severe (bent out of place – see next paragraph).

 Examine for Broken Bones

-Some swelling is expected.
+Some swelling is expected around the hand or finger injury.
 If any of the fingers or parts of the hand seems severely swollen and bent out of shape, and your child is in extreme pain, then there is probably a broken bone.
 You should go to an ER right away (or your doctor’s office if during the day).
 If there is swelling, but nothing is really bent out of shape, then there may be a small break, but you can wait until your doctor’s office opens (if a little break is there, it can wait several hours to be assessed).

-It is common for the nail to break, swell, bleed or bruise.
+It is common for the nail to break, swell, bleed, or bruise after a finger injury.
 This usually doesn’t indicate any bone is broken.
 If the nail is pulled completely out (or almost out), then an ER doctor (pediatricians usually won’t do this procedure in the office) can sew the nail back into place to save it.
 If this is not done, a new nail may or may not grow back in eventually.
 The choice to have the nail sewn back in is an individual call.
 There’s no need to page your doctor to discuss this.
-If the nail is partially out, and you don’t go to the ER, then apply antibiotic ointment and put on a band-aid or tape on gauze to secure the nail so it doesn’t accidentally get pulled out.
+If the nail is partially out, and you don’t go to the ER, then apply antibiotic ointment and put on a band-aid or tape on gauze to secure the nail, so it doesn’t accidentally get pulled out.